NREL/SOEP-QSS/README.md

 * Multiple passes hoping for a fixed point: May not find a consistent fixed point and is still potentially order-dependent.
 * Use derivatives based on a stable LIQSS state at these events to eliminate the order dependency.
 This is the approach chosen and a "simultaneous" representation is used that contains the stable coefficients determined for each order pass of the algorithm, without the updates made by the highest-order LIQSS pass.
 This approach has the potential for solution value and derivative discontinuities at transitions between simultaneous and non-simultaneous events but no clearly better alternative is apparent.

-### xQSS Variant

-An experimental variant of the QSS method with methods named `xQSS1`, `xQSS2`, and `xQSS3` has been implemented.
-In this variant the broadcast (quantized) representation has the same order as the internal (continuous) representation.
-The concept is based on using all available knowledge of the variable trajectory in the broadcast representation.
-This has been found to provide significantly higher accuracy solutions at the same tolerance (or, equivalently, faster solutions at the same accuracy) for some models.

-More experiments are needed to develop best practices for when to try xQSS but experience to date has yielded these preliminary guidelines:
-* Smooth trajectory models with precise or analytical derivatives tend to benefit most from xQSS methods
-* Numeric differentiation that the current FMU-based simulation requires injects some noise into the extra top order term of the xQSS quantized representations, which tends to shorten the time steps and thus hurt performance.
-* LIQSS methods on stiff systems did not benefit from xLIQSS since it tends to put the quantum-shifted quantized representation farther from the continuous representation.

 ### Event Queue

 * C++ `std::priority_queue` doesn't support changing the key value so it isn't a suitable out-of-the-box solution: It may be worth trying to work around this limitation with supplementary methods.